visualengineers/reflex/docs/knowledge/scientific/models_interactions.md

 ## Planar Shapes

-Elastic Displays can also be deformed using tangibles. in its most basic form, a planar shape can be used as lens looking into another data dimension or a frame for a different data set, when being interpreted as parallel to the image or zero plane.
-Tilting the shape extends this concept into a volume slicing tool.
+Elastic Displays can also be deformed using tangibles allowing to span complex polygons inside the interaction space.
+In its most basic form, a planar shape can be used as lens looking into another data dimension or a frame for a different data set, when being interpreted as parallel to the image or zero plane.
+Tilting the shape extends this concept and may be used to intrude a region to generate slanted or non-slanted intersecting planes.

 This type of interaction can be interpreted a using a planar tangible in a spatial context (including rotation).